PyGreSQL/PyGreSQL/docs/pgdb.rst

     Fetch the next row of a query result set

     :returns: the next row of the query result set
-    :rtype: tuple or None
+    :rtype: list or None

-Fetch the next row of a query result set, returning a single tuple, or ``None`` when no more data is available.
+Fetch the next row of a query result set, returning a single list, or ``None`` when no more data is available.

 An :exc:`Error` (or subclass) exception is raised if the previous call to